adonisjs/ace/.github/CONTRIBUTING.md

 ### What is an RFC?

 RFC stands for **Request for Commits**, a standard process followed by many other frameworks including [Ember](https://github.com/emberjs/rfcs), [yarn](https://github.com/yarnpkg/rfcs) and [rust](https://github.com/rust-lang/rfcs).

 In brief, RFC process allows you to talk about the changes with everyone in the community and get a view of the core team before dedicating your time to work on the feature.

-The RFC proposals are created as issues on [adonisjs/rfcs](https://github.com/adonisjs/rfcs) repo.
+The RFC proposals are created as Pull Request on [adonisjs/rfcs](https://github.com/adonisjs/rfcs) repo.
 Make sure to read the README to learn about the process in depth.

 ## Report security issues

 All of the security issues, must be reported via [email](mailto:virk@adonisjs.com) and not using any of the public channels.
-[Learn more](https://adonisjs.com/security) about the security policy

 ## Be a part of community

-We welcome you to participate in the [forum](https://forum.adonisjs.com/) and the AdonisJs [discord server](https://discord.me/adonisjs).
-You are free to ask your questions and share your work or contributions made to AdonisJs eco-system.
+We welcome you to participate in [GitHub Discussion](https://github.com/adonisjs/core/discussions) and the AdonisJS [Discord Server](https://discord.gg/vDcEjq6).
+You are free to ask your questions and share your work or contributions made to AdonisJS eco-system.

-We follow a strict [Code of Conduct](https://adonisjs.com/community-guidelines) to make sure everyone is respectful to each other.